 In the year 2000 this fabulous bronze mermaid statue arrived at Port Canto in Cannes, on the French Riviera. map

-She was created by French sculptor Amaryllis, who granted an interview in March this year.
+She was created by French sculptor Amaryllis, who granted an interview about this sculpture.

 “Atlante was placed in Cannes in the year 2000.
 She is a mermaid who has come to us out of the sea at the turn of the century.
 She considers the losses of the last century and looks into the new century.
 She is strong and brave, and determined to face the coming storms and to help us undo the damage caused by the poisoning of the oceans and the senseless hunting that threatens many marine species.
 She is the only sculpture to have been allowed in the waters of the port of Cannes.